Welcome to the Return to the Valley On-Line Teacher's Guide

 About the Material:

 The resources for this guide were selected by educators for classroom and research use.
 We have included both books for younger readers as well as older students and adults.
-Most of the videos cited can be used for general audience.
-However, several may contain complex topics and powerful images that may not be appropriate for elementary school aged children.
+Most of the DVDs cited can be used for general audiences; however, several programs may contain complex topics and powerful images that may not be appropriate for elementary school aged children.
+In 2003, DVDs had not yet become a readily available product, and VHS videos were still the norm.
+Rather than remove the "Videos" category altogether, we have opted to change it to "DVD/Videos."
+Some of the older films have not yet been converted to DVD or other formats and exist only as VHS tapes.
+This will eventually change as more and more films are converted and VHS tapes increasingly become a thing of the past.

-• All articles and text have been federally copyrighted by KTEH Silicon Valley Public Television.
+• All articles and text have been federally copyrighted.
 The authors of the articles and photo archives have been credited for their contribution to this teacher's guide.

 • Teachers, students, and researchers have KTEH's permission to print the teacher guide at their site for classroom use at no cost.